José Rivas Fontán: Constituent process

 In 1978, he was General Secretary of the Galician Junta's pre-autonomous government under the presidency of Antonio Rosón Pérez.
-He was Secretary of the Galician Parliamentary Assembly which comprised all elected MPs as well as the senators chosen by the Crown, the Nobel prize winner Camilo José Cela and Domingo García Sabell.
-He was constituent Secretary of the 16 Commissions, created to draw up the Galician Statutes.
+He was Secretary of the Galician Parliamentary Assembly which comprised all elected MPs as well as the senators chosen by the Crown, the Nobel Prize winner Camilo José Cela and Domingo García Sabell.
+He was constituent Secretary of the 16 Commissions created to draw up the Galician Statutes.

 Mayor of Pontevedra

-In 1979, he was elected Mayor of Pontevedra for UCD for a 4-year term, then re-elected as an independent candidate for AP and, finally, in 1987, for the Independent Galician Party until 1991.
+In 1979, he was elected Mayor of Pontevedra for UCD for a 4-year term, then re-elected as an independent candidate for AP and, finally, in 1987, a member of the Independent Galician Party until 1991.